February 24, 2022

 But there is still a long way to go to address this important ‘preventive healthcare’ issue.
 Preventive healthcare measures, such as using hygienic methods of protection during menstruation and sanitation, help avoid the spread of diseases.

-In its nascent stages, the project is just one of 4 sanitary pad micro enterprises initiated by ACF promoted Women’s Federations.
+In its nascent stages, the project is just one of 4 sanitary pad micro enterprises initiated by Ambuja Foundation promoted Women’s Federations.
 Women in Kodinar, Daraghat and Chattisgarh are also busy with sanitary pad production and an army of women (all federation members) are being groomed as ‘marketing agents’ to act as supply chain linkages by selling the product as well as educate women and girls in the process.

 Marketing agents too will benefit, earning 2 rupees per sale and knowing they are supporting ‘their own’ in a home based enterprise.
 They conduct group meetings, distribute IEC materials and have also created digital whatsapp groups with women and school adolescents creating awareness and in turn generating sale of the Sanitary pads.